MedChain-CS506/client/README.md

 - Application pages
 - Landing page, dashboard, maybe a profile, 404 not found

+## Reducers

+- Will contains actions, which ultimately modify our state
+- e.g. add/remove patient.

-## Resources
+## Theme

-- Includes the MUI theme and a palette, which will eventually contain the app's chosen color palette
+- Includes the MUI theme, which will import our color palette and typography.